.detuned: Reception

-The game received "generally unfavorable reviews" according to the review aggregation website Metacritic.
+The game received "generally unfavorable reviews" according to the review aggregation website Metacritic, earning an average score of 46/100.

+Many critics were united in the extremely short length of the game.
 IGN cited the lack of lasting appeal as the biggest problem about .detuned, saying that "selling for $2.99 in the US PlayStation Store, that's about a dollar per minute of entertainment".